Dan Ferrell writes about DIY car maintenance and repair. He has certifications in Automation and Control Technology and Technical Writing.

-Before you start replacing components with the hope of fixing the problem, you need to make sure what component or components are causing you trouble.
+Before you start replacing components with the hope of fixing the problem, you need to determine which component or components are causing you trouble.
 Often, it is possible to diagnose and solve the problem on your own using a few simple tests and tools.

 The sooner you find out what is causing trouble, the better.
-You'll prevent a faulty component from ruining other parts in the system, making your repair more expensive.
+You'll prevent a faulty component from ruining other parts in the system, which would make your repair more expensive.

 If you want to test the condition of the system as a diagnostic starting point, do the tests described in the following section, "General Charging System Check."

-However, if you need help for a specific problem with your charging system, for example an over-charge or under-charge condition, discharging battery, or noisy system, then skip over to the "Charging System Problems and Potential Causes" section.
+However, if you need help with a specific problem with your charging system—for example, an over-charge or under-charge condition, discharging battery, or noisy system—then skip over to the "Charging System Problems and Potential Causes" section.